 Oral Budesonide, a Steroid Medication, Mixed with Neocate Nutra

 For those of you who are not familiar with Neocate Nutra, it is the first and only hypoallergenic, amino acid-based semi-solid medical food.
-It contains essential vitamins and minerals to promote balanced nutrition in children and infants over 6 months of age with cow milk allergy, multiple food protein intolerance, eosinophilic esophagitis (EoE), short bowel syndrome (SBS) and other gastrointestinal conditions.
+It contains essential vitamins and minerals to promote balanced nutrition in children and infants over 6 months of age with cow milk allergy, multiple food allergies, eosinophilic esophagitis (EoE), short bowel syndrome (SBS) and malabsorption.

 Please visit this link to see the research abstract for the Boston Children’s Hospital study: http://www.ncbi.nlm.nih.gov/pubmed/24821535

-If you would like to know the recipe for mixing oral budesonide with Neocate Nutra that was used in the team's research, ask your healthcare professional.
-If they don’t have the recipe, they can contact Nutricia North America for a copy of the recipe.
+If you would like to know the recipe for mixing oral budesonide with Neocate Nutra that was used in the team’s research, ask your healthcare professional.
+If they don’t have the recipe, they can contact our Nutrition Specialists for a copy of the recipe or for more information.

 Reference: Rubinstein E, Lee JJ, Fried A, Lofvineneko, T, Ngo P, McDonald D, Hait EJ.
 2014.
 Comparison of delivery vehicles for viscous budesonide to treat eosinophilic esophagitis in children [Abstract] Journal of Pediatric Gastroenterology and Nutrition, 59(3):317-20.